What is parental responsibility?

 If you do not have parental responsibility already and you would like to apply for parental responsibility, you can either obtain a parental responsibility agreement or apply to get a parental responsibility order from a court.
 The option that you choose will largely depend on your specific circumstances.

 Who has parental responsibility?

-Fathers of children whose birth is registered before 1 December 2003 who haven’t acquired parental responsibility by virtue of marriage, or unmarried fathers of children whose birth is registered after 1 December 2003 and are not named as father on the child’s birth certificate, do not automatically have parental responsibility.
+Unmarried fathers not named as father on the child’s birth certificate and second parents in same sex relationships, do not automatically have parental responsibility.
 This means that they are not recognised in law as having all the responsibilities relating to a child, such as being able to give permission for medical treatment or being entitled to updates on a child’s progress at school.

 Parental responsibility for separated parents

-Many people are shocked and hurt to find that, if parents are unmarried, it is only the mother who has automatic rights with regard to their children.
+As covered above, parental rights and responsibilities vary according to the situation.
+Many people are shocked and hurt to find that, if parents are unmarried, sometimes it is only the mother who has automatic rights with regard to their children.

-A father not married to the mother can get this if the two of them make an agreement called a Parental Responsibility Agreement, or by court order.
-Without parental responsibility, a father has no right, for instance, to consent to medical treatment or be involved in the child’s education.
+A father or other second parent not married to or in a civil partnership with the mother can get this if the two of them make an agreement called a Parental Responsibility Agreement or by court order.
+Without parental responsibility, a parent has no right, for instance, to consent to medical treatment or be involved in the child’s education.

-So, if the couple split up, the mother automatically has the right to have the children with her where she wishes and the father has no say at all, unless he has an agreement or court order.
+So, if the couple split up, the birth mother automatically has the right to have the children with her where she wishes and the father or other parent has no say at all, unless they have an agreement or court order.

-For a father, parental responsibility can be gained by:
+For a biological father, parental responsibility can be gained by:

 - marrying the mother of your child